BFang-Overflow/Figure-Case-Study/IMU Subsystem Automation Test Design Doc.md

     **Assumption-1** The IMU System hardware has been designed to meet the requirement with reasonable design margins and the hardware has been validated for basic operations.
-    **Assumption-2** The IMU is a stand alone in house control unit with its own MCU and it implements standrad protocols on top of the RS-422 interface.
+    **Assumption-2** The IMU is a stand alone in house control unit with its own MCU and it implements standard protocols on top of the RS-422 interface.
 The IMU firmware is also regression target.
-    **Assumption-3** The IMU is a Silicon MEMS type IMU in this applicaiton without magnetometer.
+    **Assumption-3** The IMU is a Silicon MEMS type IMU in this application without magnetometer.
 Otherwise further environment control measures are needed.
     **Assumption-4** The IMU has on board temperature sense and well defined calibration routines.
-    **Assumption-5** DUT and test set up has been checked for worksmanship and build to print.
+    **Assumption-5** DUT and test set up has been checked for workmanship and build to print.
     **Assumption-6** Testing covers a Industrial operating temperatures range of -40&#176;C to +85&#176;C.
-    **Assumption-7** Test system design proritize preformance and accuracy with reasonable cost.
+    **Assumption-7** Test system design prioritize performance and accuracy with reasonable cost.
-    **Assumption-8** System Computer running linux-RT the IMU app is allocated adquate resources and priority.
+    **Assumption-8** System Computer running linux-RT the IMU app is allocated adequate resources and priority.
     **Assumption-9** This case study focus on automation test for firmware regressions.
-Automations tests can also be done for hardware validatoin, reliability, and manufacturing with different focus.
+Automation tests can also be done for hardware validation, reliability, and manufacturing with different focus.
 Those test usage and set up are not considered.

 !!! note
     When a lower cost solution is desired.
 In case it is not obvious.
 The test set up is designed to have really clean connections between the lift side (Heavy equipment) and the right side (tester rack).
     In the case of we don't need as much of IMU hardware involvement.
-The IMU app can be tested with simulated IMU data, and still run on real linux hardward.
+The IMU app can be tested with simulated IMU data, and still run on real linux hardware.

 ## Design Considerations